 The connections we make through our stories and our culture extend our memory across time and space.
 Human memory is not linear.
-If it were its existence would be very brief.
+If it were, its existence would be very brief.
 Human memory is uniquely narrative and it has a three dimensional quality.
 It connects us in 360 degrees through the narratives we share with one another.

-Other species may have greater memory but we have a greater story.
+Other species may have greater memory, but we have a greater story.
 It is our capacity to gather around our stories and our cultures as individuals and groups, as families and communities, as neighbours and nations, that makes human beings capable of great things.

 Living with our memories helps us to build those cultural connections.
-By living, we continue to make another story and so we can share these with one another other.
+By living, we continue to make another story, and so we can share these with one another other.
 Lives of greater peace and imagination become possible once we build upon our memories.
 We live today to make memories for each other’s tomorrow.

-Memorials are not just about ‘remembering’ or ‘forgetting’.
-Our lives can be the very best memorials so long as we are determined to continue the story, and to fill each day with belief and hope and love.
+Memorials are not just about remembering or forgetting.
+Our lives can be the very best memorials, so long as we are determined to continue the story, and to fill each day with belief and hope and love.

-Today we remember those whom we have loved and lost, but we do more than just keep their memory.
-We share their stories with each another and we add to their memory in the best way possible in poetry and music and song.
+Today, we remember those whom we have loved and lost, but we do more than just keep their memory.
+We share their stories with each another, and we add to their memory in the best way possible in poetry and music and song.

 Prof Jim Lucey